tiagodeluna/study-notes/AWS/README.md

 - **Configure Health Check:** Choose a path where your load balancer can perform a request to check availability. e.g. `Ping Protocol: HTTP | Ping Port: 8080 | Ping Path: /index.html`
 - **Add EC2 Instances**

+### Application Load Balancer

+This implementation works on the application layer, so it provides more resources at HTTP level.
+The ALB can perform routing based on the application path.

+**Creation steps:**

+The creation steps are quite similar to Classic Load Balancer's, excepting the Configure Routing and Register Targets steps.

+- **Configure Routing:**
+    + Target group: `Protocol: HTTP | Port: 8080 | Target type: instance`
+    + Health check: `Protocol: HTTP | Path: /index.html` (or other available path)
+    + Advanced health check settings - Success codes: The HTTP codes to use when checking for a successful response from a target.
+- **Register Targets:** select the instances that will be part of the default target group configured on the previous step.
+Other target groups can be defined later through the `LOAD BALANCING > Target Groups` menu.

+**How to configure different paths:**

+In order to manage different versions of an application or different paths, it's necessary to create specific listener rules:
+- Select load balancer, go to Listener tab and click the "View/Edit rule" link in the default rule.
+- Click "Add Rules" (+) button and then "Insert rule"
+- Define a rule by Host or Path.
+For example: `IF path-pattern: <path> | THEN forward: <target group>`
+    + Usually include an "*" at the end of the path to consider all pages within that path

-### Test Load Balancer
+### See Load Balancer in action

-To check if your load balancer is working, access your instances and listen to the external requests (via 8080), using the following command:
+To check if your load balancer is working, access your instances and listen to the external requests, using the following command:
 `sudo tcpdump 'dst port 8080 and tcp[32:4] = 0x47455420'`

 ## Useful Commands